bltb/xero-ruby/README.md

 Note that an `access_token` is valid for 30 minutes but a `refresh_token` can be used once in up to a 60 day window.
 If a refresh_token is used to refresh access you must replace the entire token_set.

-Both the `id_token` & `access_token` are JWT's, and can be decoded to see additional metadata described in the Token Helpers section:
+Both the `id_token` & `access_token` are JWTs, and can be decoded to see additional metadata described in the Token Helpers section:
 ## Making API calls with a valid token_set
 After the initial user interaction you can simply setup a xero_client by passing the whole token_set to the client.
 ```ruby